miguelsape/msalazar/docs/info.md

 /ENABLE.
 When a high logic value is applied the outputs are deactivated.
 When a 0 is applied, the internal control enables the outputs.

 /SLEEP.
 Sleep mode.
 To minimize power consumption when the motor is not in use, this input disables much of the internal circuitry.
-A low logic level on the SLEEP pin puts the A4988 into sleep mode.
+A low logic level on the SLEEP pin puts into sleep mode.

 MS1, MS2, MS3.
 Microstep Resolution, from full step to 1/16 microsteps.
 For full-step put all the pins to GND.